APIs-guru/awesome-openapi3/README.md

 ## Contributing

-Please raise a Pull-Request or issue with any projects we've missed!

-Pull requests should be against the `tools.yaml` file in the `docs/_data` directory.

-The raw data also contains OpenAPI 2.0 and Swagger 1.x-related projects.
+The best way to get your project added to the list is to tag it with the github topic `openapi3`.

+Pull requests should only be for visual / functional changes, or projects/products not hosted on GitHub.

 ## API Access

 * [categories.json](https://apis.guru/awesome-openapi3/api/categories.json)
 * [tools.json](https://apis.guru/awesome-openapi3/api/tools.json)

+The raw data contains OpenAPI 2.0 and Swagger 1.x-related projects.

 ## RSS Feed